data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 # Walkthrough 5: Text Analysis With Social Media Data {#c11}

+## Topics Emphasized

+- Tidying data
+- Transforming data
+- Visualizing data

+## Functions Introduced

+- `sample_n()`
+- `set.seed()`
+- `tidytext::unnest_tokens()`
+- `nrc::get_sentiments()`
+- `tidytext::inner_join()`

+## Functions Introduced in the Appendix

+- `readr::read_delim()`
+- `rtweet::lookup_statuses()`

 ## Vocabulary

-- anti_join
 - RDS files
-- sample_n()
-- set.seed
+- text analyssi
 - stop words
-- slice
-- token
 - tokenize

 ## Chapter Overview

 The ability to work with many kinds of datasets is one of the great features of doing data science with programming.
 So far we've analyzed data in `.csv` files, but that's not the only way data is stored.
 If we can learn some basic techniques for analyzing text, we increase the number of places we can find information to learn about the student experience.

 In this chapter, we focus on analyzing textual data from Twitter.
 We focus on this particular data *source* because we think it is relevant to a number of educational topics and questions, including how newcomers learn to visualize data.
 In addition, Twitter data is complex, and includes not only information about who posted a tweet (and when - and a great deal of additional information (see [@R-rtweet]), it also includes the text of the tweet).
-This makes it especially well-suited for exploring the uses of text analysis.
+This makes it especially well-suited for exploring the uses of text analysis, which is broadly part of a group of techniques involving the analysis of text as data, Natural Language Processing (often abbreviated NLP).

 We note that while we focused on #tidytuesday because we think it exemplifies the new kinds of learning-related data that a data science toolkit allows an analyst to try to understand, we also chose this because it is straightforward to access data from Twitter, and - due to the presence of an interactive Shiny application - because it is particularly easy to access data on #tidytuesday.
-Related, this chapter also contains [Appendix B](#c20b), which is not necessary to read to understand text analysis, but which elaborates on a number of techniques for accessing data from Twitter, such as the data from the #tidytuesday explored in this and the subsequent chapter.
+While this chapter dives deeply into the analysis of the *text* of tweets, [Appendix B](#c20b) elaborates on a number of techniques for accessing data from Twitter - including data from #tidytuesday - and [Chapter 12](#c12) explores the nature of the interactions that take place between individuals through #tidytuesday.

 ### Background

-When we think about data science in education, our minds tends to go data in spreadsheets.
+When we think about data science in education, our minds tends to go data stored in spreadsheets.
 But what can we learn about the student experience from text data?
 Take a moment to mentally review all the moments in your work day that you generated or consumed text data.
 In education, we're surrounded by it.
 We do our lessons in word processor documents, our students submit assignments online, and the school community expresses themselves on public social media platforms.
 The text we generate can be an authentic reflection of reality in schools, so how might we learn from it?

 Even the most basic text analysis techniques will expand your data science toolkit.
 For example, you can use text analysis to count the number of key words that appear in open ended survey responses.
 You can analyze word patterns in student responses or message board posts.